heineman/algorithms-nutshell-2ed/README.txt

    JDK-1.6 compatible javac compiler.
 Download the latest JDK from [http://java.sun.com/javase]

+   All code examples have been tested using the latest JDK 1.8.0_74 release.

    Make sure that $JAVA_HOME/bin is in your PATH so the proper java and javac executables can be located.